psrc/itm-tutorial-2016/index.md

 ### Windows Instructions

-#### A. The Unix 'Bash' Shell
+#### A. Git and the Unix 'Bash' Shell

+Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on [github.com](https://github.com).
+You will need a [supported web browser](https://help.github.com/articles/supported-browsers) (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

 Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.

 On Windows, the easiest way to get Bash is to use the copy that is included in the Git for Windows installer.

 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
 2. Run the installer and follow the steps below: